JoeMoon1506

 AJ Bridge (Non Munster)

-AJ Bridge is a technically proficient Norwich City loanee with a very high ceiling.
-He will rotate in the playmaking pivot midfield spot, although that is not his natural position, so he may need time to adapt.
+AJ Bridge is a technically proficient Norwich City loanee with a very high ceiling, and he will rotate as a right-sided central midfielder in King’s symmetrical 4-3-3.

 His profile is attractive because of his intelligence and technical quality.
-Technique of 13, Vision of 13, Natural Fitness of 12 and Stamina of 13 suggest he can handle the ball and contribute to Cork’s possession game.
-The challenge will be whether he can learn the defensive discipline required in a deeper midfield role.
+Technique of 13, Vision of 13, Natural Fitness of 12 and Stamina of 13 suggest he can handle the ball, link play and contribute to Cork’s possession game from the right side of midfield.
+In this system, that role requires energy, timing and the ability to support both the full-back outside him and the central pivot behind him.

 Key Fact: Joined Norwich City from hometown club Middlesbrough for an undisclosed fee